AstarNetwork/Astar/pallets/dapp-staking/README.md

 Although user can stake on multiple smart contracts, the amount is limited.
 To be more precise, amount of database entries that can exist per user is limited.

 The protocol keeps track of how much was staked by the user in `voting` and `build&earn` subperiod.
 This is important for the bonus reward calculation.
-Only a limited number of _move actions_ are allowed during the `build&earn` subperiod to preserve bonus reward elegibility. _Move actions_ refer either to:

--   a 'partial unstake with voting stake decrease',
--   a 'stake transfer between two contracts'.

 It is not possible to stake on a dApp that has been unregistered.
 However, if dApp is unregistered after user has staked on it, user will keep earning